 - Water (instead of paying for bottled water)

 - Borrowing books, movies, and magazines from the library

 - Free meals (birthday freebies, coupons)

-- Clothing (free clothing through clothing swaps, borrowing clothing from friends)
+- Clothing (free clothing through clothing swaps, borrowing clothing from friends/ family)

 - Entertainment (free museum days, farmer’s markets, free community sports games, etc.)

 - Perks or benefits through your workplace (Do you know all the perks and benefits you get at your workplace?
 For example, my sister received free meals and dry cleaning when she worked in the hotel industry)